 The ovate, toothed leaves are dark-green and deeply veined.
 Lantana leaves are slightly toxic, so take care when growing these flowers, lantana can cause illness if ingested.
 Another caution: this plant is fast-growing and can be invasive if grown in the garden.
 That's another good reason to grow it in a pot.

 Pinch and prune.
 Pinch off growing tips to keep lantana compact and to encourage branching.
 Some cultivars are compact and may not need pinching at all.
 Pruning lantana in late winter will bring more blooms.
 Cut stems back to about 5 in (13 cm).

 Deadhead spent blooms to encourage more flowers.
-You can keep your lantana blooming nearly year-round as long as it gets enough sunlight.
+You can keep your lantana blooming for months on end as long as it gets enough sunlight.

 Repot in spring when the roots are growing through the bottom of the pot.
 Move up to a pot only 1 size larger.
 Lantana flowers best when slightly pot-bound.

 Watch for whiteflies that like to attack lantana plants.
 You'll find these tiny, white moth-like insects lurking under leaves.
 Get rid of whiteflies as soon as you notice them because they multiply quickly.

 Overwinter your plant.
 Lantanas are evergreen, but frost-tender.
 Bring your potted lantana plants indoors when the temperature drops in autumn, and you'll enjoy those colorful flowers a little longer.
 When flowering is over, give it a rest.
 Continue to give it lots of sun and keep it cool (about 50°F/10°C) in winter.
 Water sparingly, just enough to prevent the potting mix from drying out.